Sadhvi Sharma

 Who

-Young Facebook employees who are seeking benefits through their employer and who are not financially tech savvy but are looking to achieve financial security / independence.
+Young Facebook employees seeking benefits through their employer — not financially tech savvy, but motivated to achieve financial security and independence.

 What